-Because during the week I usually don’t have much time for cooking, I thought of making something quick, tasty and healthy for dinner at the same time.
-The fried pork liver recipe served with garlic sauce and mashed potatoes are the ideal option for a tasty dinner, easy to cook and loved by the whole family.
+Because during the week, I usually don’t have much time for cooking, I thought of making something quick, tasty and healthy for dinner at the same time.
+The fried pork liver recipe served with garlic sauce and mashed potatoes is the ideal option for a tasty dinner, easy to cook and loved by the whole family.

 Due to the high content of nutrients, vitamins (especially vitamin A and vitamin D) and iron, the liver is often considered a “superfood“, so I try not to miss it from the family menu.
-For this recipe, the most indicated and most suitable is to use pork liver, due to the fact that it is bigger than chicken or turkey and we can work with it easier.
+For this recipe, the most indicated and suitable is to use pork liver because it is bigger than chicken or turkey, and we can work with it easier.

-If you have chicken or turkey liver, I recommend you try my sautéed chicken liver with onion, you will see that it is delicious and tasty.
+If you have chicken or turkey liver, I recommend you try my sautéed chicken liver with onion, and you will see that it is so delicious.

 Let’s See What Ingredients We Need?

-For three generous servings, we need about 660 g of fresh pork liver, because I don’t like to use frozen liver in this recipe.
+We need about 660 g of fresh pork liver for three generous servings because I don’t like to use frozen liver in this recipe.
 As ingredients, we also need a cup of milk in which I will soak the liver, sea salt and freshly ground pepper.